Whether you are an aspiring pilot or advancing for your first airline interview, having a tattoo on your wrist will create uncertainties.

 At this point, you must not lie to the interviewer.
 Because at some point, they will find out you have tattoos.

-Regardless of your tattoos are visible or not, giving them the true answer is the right thing to do.
+Whether your tattoos are visible or not, giving them the true answer is correct.

 Hiding body tattoos is easy, but tattoos on arms are difficult to cover.